-ON-TREND, DRILL-READY NEVADAN GOLD ASSET WITH DEFINED RESOURCES AND EXPANSION POTENTIAL
+ON-TREND, DRILL-READY NEVADAN GOLD ASSET WITH AN UPDATED AND INCREASED 2021 RESOURCE ESTIMATE

 - Expansion potential with significant drilling and exploration conducted post-resource estimate & massive gaps in exploration under cover